jospueyo/singularity-guide/examples/1-example-postgis-container.md

 ```
 $ sudo singularity build --sandbox pgcontainer docker://postgis/postgis
 ```
-This command creates a folder called "pgcontainer", but you can choose any name.
+This command creates a folder called "pgcontainer", but you can choose any name for it.

 ## Step 2: enter the sandbox container using --writable mode
 ```